RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### DrawBitmap example for DateTime Encoder

 A DateTime encoder is a type of encoder that transforms datetime information such as dates and times into Sparse Distributed Representations (SDRs)
-We can make and use different types of encoder to visualize that particular type of data in order to visualize them.
-We can take a datetime data and encode them with DateTime encoder and visualize them with DrawBitMaps method.
-For this example we can take "08/03/2024 21:58:07" or any other datetime values and send it through datetime encoder to get SDR.
+Different types of encoders can be made and used to visualize that particular type of data in order to visualize them.
+A datetime data can be taken and encoded them with DateTime encoder and visualize them with DrawBitMaps method.
+For this example "08/03/2024 21:58:07" can be taken or any other datetime values and send it through datetime encoder to get SDR.

 ```csharp
 //taking the input